 When all was said and done, this series felt more like a bridge between the previous series and the story that’s yet to come.
-At the end of The Seven Deadly Sins: Revival of the Commandments, it’s clear that the story isn’t over and that Meliodas and the others have to continue fighting with the Ten Commandments and those enslaved by the antagonists.
-With the way the series was going, I was afraid that so much time was being spent building everything up that the ending would end up being rushed.
+At the end of The Seven Deadly Sins: Revival of the Commandments, it’s clear that the story isn’t over and that Meliodas and the others must continue fighting with the Ten Commandments and those enslaved by the antagonists.
+With the way the series was going, I was afraid that so much time was being spent building everything up that there would be a rushed ending.
 Well, it turns out I needn’t have worried about that, since the story isn’t concluding with this series.
-There will definitely need to be another anime series at some point, since the story in The Seven Deadly Sins: Revival of the Commandments doesn’t come to an end.
+There will need to be another anime series at some point, since the story in The Seven Deadly Sins: Revival of the Commandments doesn’t come to an end.

 Perhaps once I can see where the story goes from here, I will have a better appreciation for The Seven Deadly Sins: Revival of the Commandments.
 As it is now, it’s a little frustrating to have become so immersed in the world and this story for 24 episodes and not have any kind of a conclusion to show for it.
 Hopefully at some point, there will be an announcement saying that another season of The Seven Deadly Sins is in the works.